Achronus/build-nextjs-app/README.md

    build-nextjs-app <project_name>
    ```

 And that's it!
-Open the project folder and you'll see a directory called `frontend` with all the assets.
+Open the project folder and you'll see all the assets.

 ## Need a Backend Too?